 2) Don’t overcomplicate your setup

 Many professional producers make great music completely inside the box with mainly stock plugins.
 The more VST plugins and hardware you have, the more things you then must learn, and this can quickly become overwhelming!
 Ask yourself whether you really need that fancy Push 2 controller or Soundtoys bundle for example.
 If you really feel you need some plugins, then start with the free options first.
 I’ve created a list here to get you started.
 In terms of hardware, the only thing I’d recommend as a beginner is a basic Midi keyboard.
 I've reviewed some great budget options here.
+Can't decide between studio monitors or headphones?
+Read this article to help you decide.

 3) Learn how to create your own sounds

 Most DAWs come with some excellent bundled instruments and synths.
 Ableton for example comes with Operator and Wavetable which are both extremely powerful and versatile synths.
 Spend some time really getting to grips with how to produce the sound you want from them, instead of constantly relying on presets.
 Ableton has a great interactive website here to give you the basics of synthesis to get you started.
 The major benefit from this is that once you understand how synthesis works, you’ll find that this knowledge is completely transferable to other synths and instruments.
+Check out this post to learn how to make a Kick Drum from any sound, and this post learn how to make a Snare from Ableton's Operator synth.

 4) Listen to more music